shinovon/misc-symbian-patches/readme.txt

 repo containing bunch of patches for symbian

-not for users, visit nnproject.cc instead
+this repo is not for users. visit nnproject.cc instead